JustWatcher124/TronAgent-Zeus/README.md

 This program simulates a game of Tron where one player is controlled by a machine learning (ML) agent and the other by a procedural computer player, utilizing PyTorch and Deep QNet learning.

-### Methodology
+### Methods

 The program employs QNet learning, a form of reinforcement learning.
-The environment provides a 3x3 vision grid centered around the ML agent's position, enabling the model to limitedly anticipate potential threats.
+The environment provides a 5x5 vision grid centered around the ML agent's position, enabling the model to anticipate potential threats.

 The CPU player is programmed to move forward unless doing so would lead to a collision.
 In cases where moving straight is not possible, the CPU randomly decides to turn either left or right.

+#### Hyper parameters

+gamma: 0.999
+learning rate: 0.001 using the Adam optimizer minimum epsilon 0.001 epsilon decay rate per game: 0.995

+#### Neural network architecture

+The neural network has 25 input nodes, one hidden layer with 256 nodes and an output layer with 4 nodes corresponding to 4 directions (left, right, up, down).

+#### Training

+The model has a max replay memory buffer of 100 000 and it trains in batch sizes of 1000.

 ### Highlights

-After approximately 300 games, the ML agent begins to surpass the CPU player, primarily due to the simplistic strategy employed by the CPU player.
+After approximately 900 games or when the epsilon is sufficiently low for the model to be exploitive the vast majority of the time, the ML agent begins to surpass the CPU player, primarily due to the simplistic strategy employed by the CPU player.

 ### In conclusion

-Neural networks pose significant challenges in terms of debugging and interpretation.
-To enhance the model's performance, I'd like to implement a 5x5 vision grid, allowing for more advanced planning.
-Additionally, introducing a more sophisticated CPU player could further test the ML agent's capabilities.
+I had a hard time choosing the right information for the "environment" to expose to the model.
+I originally was only passing in 3 values in an array like this: [danger straight, safe left, safe right] in reality this is something like
+[1, 0, 0].
+This was fine, but the model would walk right into a corner or trap itself somehow.
+So after doing some research I got the idea of vision grids from a paper out of a university in Amsterdam.
+This significantly improved the model's ability to not get trapped, and improved the overall survival time.

 ### Game customization